aliles/begins/README.rst

 For programs that have
 a large number of options
-it may be preferrable to
+it may be preferable to
 only use long options.
 To suppress short options,
 pass ``False`` as the